 The scary references to Aryan barbarians not-with-standing, Howard's racialism wasn't hate-filled.
 He was appalled by the Italian bombing of Ethiopia, and it's interesting to think what he might have learned had he lived into the post-war era, instead of blowing his brains out in 1936.
 His racialism strikes me as an expression of a combination of ignorance and of a childish longing for every-day magic.
 Howard had no formal education in the social or biological sciences beyond high school, and would have been informed by popularizations such as the Little Blue Books.
-At different points, he got enthusiastic about different ethnic groups — with later Solomon Kane stories, it's the Germanic conquerors of England; with other stories it's the very Celts whom they'd conquered.
+At different points, he got enthusiastic about different ethnic groups — with later Solomon Kane stories, it's the Germanic conquerors of what became England; with other stories it's the very Celts whom they'd conquered.

 I cannot tell you what my personal reäction as a child had been to the racism here.
 At that age, I read a lot of reprinted pulp fiction from the inter-war period, and there's racism of various sorts and intensities in that stuff.
 I knew that the racism was rubbish, but I simply don't remember whether my response were to wince or to treat it as any other mythology.